yhs666/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-linux-cli-sample-create-managed-disk-from-vhd.md

 #Provide the storage type for the Managed Disk.
 Premium_LRS or Standard_LRS.
 storageType=Premium_LRS

-#Provide the Azure location (e.g. China North) where Managed Disk will be located.
+#Provide the Azure location (e.g. chinanorth) where Managed Disk will be located.
 #The location should be same as the location of the storage account where VHD file is stored.
 #Get all the Azure location supported for your subscription using command below:
 #az account list-locations
-location='China North'
+location=chinanorth

 #Set the context to the subscription Id where Managed Disk will be created
 az account set --subscription $subscriptionId